meganwang08/microtubule-catastrope/page04_interactive_fig1.md

 ---

 ## Figure Description
-Below is an example of an embedded interactive figure.
+Below is an example of our interactive figure.
 It generates a stripbox plot on the left used to visualize the data across different concentrations of tubulin.
 On the right, we should that for all concentrations of tubulin, our proposed model does not fit well to the measured data.